Nanou05/PregnaHabits/README.md

 - **Outputs**:
   - `output/tfidf_abstracts.csv`: Contains the TF-IDF matrix of the articles.
   - Visualizations generated in the script (word clouds, co-occurrence matrices, etc.).

+## Contributing

+Contributions to PregnaHabits are welcome.
+Please fork the repository and submit a pull request with your proposed changes.

+## Ethics and Privacy

+This project involves collecting and analyzing sensitive data related to pregnancy and infant health.
+All data collection and usage complies with relevant privacy laws and ethical guidelines (GDPR).
+Personal data is not collected and any collected information won't be shared on this repo.

+## License
+(yet to be defined)